Geodesics and flows in a Poissonian city: Making connections in the Poissonian city

-Thus we can independently mark each jump of the Poisson process \(N\) using the unit Exponential mark distribution of \(\mathcal{J}\).
-The mark \(\mathcal{J}\) can be used together with \(\Theta_-\) to construct the actual jump of \(\Theta\), using \eqref{eq:mark-construction}.
-Bearing in mind that \(\Delta\Theta<0\), we may write
+We can thus mark independently each jump of the Poisson process $N$ using the unit Exponential mark distribution of $\mathcal{J}$.
+The mark $\mathcal{J}$ can be used, together with~$\Theta_-$, to reconstruct the actual jump of $\Theta$, using~(\ref{eq:mark-construction}).
+Bearing in mind that $\Delta\Theta<0$, we may write

-where \(f(x)=\log(1-\cos e^{x})\).
-Calculus shows that \(f^\prime>0\) and \(f^{\prime\prime}<0\) over the range \((-\infty,\log\tfrac{\pi}{2})\).
-Hence if \(x \leq \log\Theta_-\leq\log\tfrac{\pi}{2}\) then
+where $f(x)=\log(1-\cos e^{x})$.
+Calculus shows that $f^\prime>0$ and $f^{\prime\prime}<0$ over the range $(-\infty,\log\frac{\pi }{2})$.
+Hence, if $x \leq\log\Theta_-\leq\log\frac{\pi}{2}$, then